Joseph Woll

-Joseph Woll (born July 12, 1998) is an American professional ice hockey goaltender for the Toronto Maple Leafs of the National Hockey League (NHL).
-Woll was selected by the Maple Leafs in the third round (62nd overall) of the 2016 NHL entry draft.
+Joseph Woll (born July 12, 1998) is an American professional ice hockey player who is a goaltender for the Philadelphia Flyers of the National Hockey League (NHL).
+Woll was selected by the Toronto Maple Leafs in the third round, 62nd overall, of the 2016 NHL entry draft.

 Playing career

+Amateur

 Woll played three years of college hockey with Boston College.
 Woll modeled his style of play on Carey Price.
 He assumed the team's starting role in the net after Thatcher Demko graduated.
 He played in the 2017 World Junior Championships for Team USA.
 He appeared in two games, posting a 1.50 goals against average (GAA) and .932 save percentage and won a gold medal with the team.
 He played in the 2018 World Junior Championships with Team USA.
 He started five games on the way to winning the bronze medal that year.

+Professional

+Toronto Maple Leafs

 Woll during the 2023 AHL All-Star Classic Game.

-Woll was selected by the Toronto Maple Leafs in the third round (62nd overall) of the 2016 NHL Entry Draft.
+Woll was selected by the Toronto Maple Leafs in the third round (62nd overall) of the 2016 NHL entry draft.
 He signed a three-year entry-level contract with the Maple Leafs on March 24, 2019.
 In July 2021, he signed a one-year contract extension with the Maple Leafs.